-Delays in provision of utilities • Site energy strategy to be put in place and early engagement in place across utilities companies Delays to design and build procurement processes Challenges to the process Availability of contractors External expert advisers have been procured to support the project team and will adhere to the procurement policies of South Ayrshire Council Timescales have been set to ensure that there is a sufficient pool of suppliers to undertake the activities and are interested in providing a competitive tender Failure to Secure Private Sector Investment Delays in site acquisition/agreement with Scottish Enterprise Project team preparing proposal for Scottish Enterprise and project team will monitor progress with negotiation and take remedial action should timelines slip Economic downturn Early engagement with market indicates that this investment is an important part of recovery and engagement with market will be maintained Impact on timelines from Covid-19 lockdown and social distancing Project team will work with contractors to find innovative solutions designed to minimise delays
+Delays in provision of utilities • Site energy strategy to be put in place and early engagement in place across utilities companies Delays to design and build procurement processes • Challenges to the process • Availability of contractors External expert advisers have been procured to support the project team and will adhere to the procurement policies of South Ayrshire Council Timescales have been set to ensure that there is a sufficient pool of suppliers to undertake the activities and are interested in providing a competitive tender Failure to Secure Private Sector Investment External support has been secured to consider options for attracting the private sector investments Council to consider extending its own investment in this programme of build Delays in site acquisition/agreement with Scottish Enterprise • Project team preparing proposal for Scottish Enterprise and project monitor progress with negotiation and take remedial action should time. • Early engagement with market indicates that this investment is an important of recovery and engagement with market will be maintained.
+Impact on timelines from Covid-19 lockdown and social distancing Project team will work with contractors to find innovative solutions designed to minimise delays